-We have several blog posts on what are datacenter proxies for you to read more about, or you can check out this video where our Lead Account Manager Nedas explains in simple, yet detailed terms:
+We have several blog posts on what are datacenter proxies for you to read more about, or you can check out this video where our Lead of Commercial Product Owners Nedas explains in simple, yet detailed terms:

 Residential proxies are also used when scraping job postings, and often both datacenter and residential proxies are used to achieve the best results.

 Choosing the right fuel for your web crawler will be the second most important part of this equation, so make sure you invest in a good provider with good knowledge of the market.

 You can register right away to get access to residential and datacenter proxies to start job scraping right away, or book a call with our sales team if you have any questions regarding web scraping job postings and its intricacies.

 Gabija Fatenaite is a Lead Product Marketing Manager at Oxylabs.
 Having grown up on video games and the internet, she grew to find the tech side of things more and more interesting over the years.
 So if you ever find yourself wanting to learn more about proxies (or video games), feel free to contact her - she’ll be more than happy to answer you.